charliecalvert/CloudNotes/Assignments/Passport.md

 exports.signedIn = signedIn;
 ```

-Recall the Google Specific code that renders the **account.jade** file.
-I won't give you the Jade you need for that page, but here is what my version of that page looks like.
+Create the **profile-google.jade** file that displays information about the logged in user.
+Here is what my version of that page looks like.
 I got all this information from my Google account.
 It was the data that I got when I logged into my account.
-This is the data that I we are agreeing to share when we, as users, agree to use this strategy to validated ourselves.
+This is the data that we are agreeing to share when we, as users, agree to use this strategy to validated ourselves.

 ![Google Account Display](https://s3.amazonaws.com/bucket01.elvenware.com/images/passport-google-account.png)

+Also create **profile-facebook.jade** page.

 ## Permissions